AndyS1mpson/andys1mpson/README.md

 I almost graduated from Saint-Petersburg State University.
 Also I work as a Software Engineer using Python

 My work places:
-- 💼 Junior Backend Developer at _DEERC_
+- 💼 Ex: Junior Backend Developer at _DEERC_
-- 💼 Middle Backend Developer at _QwertyCoding_
+- 💼 Ex: Middle Backend Developer at _QwertyCoding_
+- 💼 Currently: Middle Backend Developer at _Orbis Tertius_
 ---

 ### 🔧 Technologies